 There are HEPA models that claim to be washable, however, there are a few important things to note:

 • If you wash HEPA/ TRUE HEPA filters they will fall apart

 • There is no confirmation that these washable filters work after being cleaned

-• Removing AND cleaning a HEPA filter in or near a growing area is a serious risk of contamination
+• Removing & cleaning a HEPA filter in or near a growing area is a serious risk of contamination

 Which HEPA filter is best?

 If you are looking for a true medical-grade clean room environment, TRUE HEPA filters are best.

 HEPA vs TRUE HEPA

 • HEPA filters capture 99% of particulate that is 2 microns or larger (pet d&er & dust)